emilysas/CV/README.md

 # Emily Sas

 I am a passionate junior web developer with an particular interest in test driven development and object oriented design.
-I love writing elegant code and derive great satisfaction from making my methods one line long wherever possible.
+I love writing elegant code and derive great satisfaction from writing one line long wherever possible.
 I'm looking for a part-time position that will allow me to learn as much as I possibly can.

 ## Skills

+### Programming

+I equally comfortable in Ruby (Rails and Sinatra) or Javascript (Node.js), and am currently teaching myself Clojure and Scala.
+I carry out TDD and BDD, strive to follow the SOLID principles, and to keep my code as DRY as possible.

+    Working within a team to meet a client brief, I spent the final two weeks of Makers creating a Rails Application heavily reliant on a relational database and a complex and secure routing system: [One Day Experience](https://github.com/emilysas/One_Day_Experience_Prototype)
+     During a 2.5 day makeathon, I worked within a team to create an app that used the Twiter API to analyse current trends: [SmartTwits](https://github.com/emilysas/smart_twits)

 ### Problem Solving

 I was drawn to studying Philosophy, Law, and more recently Programming, largely through a love of problem solving.
 I consider myself to be very good at analysing problems, having a good conceptual overview of the issues, and applying a suitable solution.

     Prior to studying at Makers Academy, I attended and won a hackathon run by Makers but Judged by external VCs.
     I have entered and won a number of debating and mooting competions, demonstrating my ability to approach a problem              strategically, and to think on my feet quickly and calmly.
     Whilst Executive Officer at Liverpool Biennial of Contemporary Art, I took a critical look at the budget I had inherited and renegotiated contracts resulting in improved efficiencies and substantial savings of c. £3,000pa; and successfully planned      and implemented new procedures that led to improved organisational performance.

 ### Communication and Team Work